 Although they appear to be in front of you, they are actually floating within the vitreous inside your eye.
 You may sometimes see small specks or clouds moving in your field of vision.
 They may have variable shapes, including small dots, cobwebs, clouds, or lines.
 They are often most noticeable when looking at a plain blue background, such as a computer screen or blue sky.

 What are flashes?

 Flashes are often caused by the vitreous pulling on the retina during a posterior vitreous detachment or with the development of a retinal break or detachment.
 The flashes often develop just before floaters are seen.
 They usually are bright light-colored, occur in only one eye, and are without shape.

 Migraines are another common cause of flashing lights.
 Some people experience flashes of light that appear as jagged, often colored, lines or “heat waves” in both eyes, often lasting 10-20 minutes.
 If a headache follows the flashes, it is called a migraine.
-However, jagged lines or “heat waves” can occur without a headache as part of an ophthalmic or retinal migraine.
+However, jagged lines or “heat waves” can occur without a headache as part of ophthalmic or retinal migraines.
 Migraines are often associated with light sensitivity, nausea, and tiredness.

 Can flashes or floaters cause vision loss?

 Sudden flashes or floaters can signify a retinal break or detachment that can cause blindness if left untreated.
 You should have an emergency eye examination for sudden floaters or flashes in one eye.
-However for most, these symptoms are temporary, and not associated with any serious eye problems or permanent vision loss.
+However, for most, these symptoms are temporary, and not associated with any serious eye problems or permanent vision loss.